Our services are every Saturday from 10:30 AM until 12:00 PM.

 “Sh’ma“-“Sh’ma Yisrael, ADONAI Eloheinu, ADONAI echad.”
 Hear O Israel, the L-RD is our G-d, the L-RD is One.
 This is the Hebrew letters on the back wall of the sanctuary, when we turn around to face towards Jerusalem (which is east of us) and the first line of the pledge we make to ADONAI, as we take on the Yoke of the Kingdom as disciples of Yeshua Messiah.
 We say the Sh’ma, it’s blessing and V’ahavta in Hebrew and then in English.

 You may see people bend their knees [Baruch/Blessed] and slightly bow [attah/ are You] when these words are said during blessings or prayers.
 This is in honor of ADONAI, because you are standing before and praying to the King of the Universe!

 Torah: Our Torah Teachers follow the Torah cycle and teach on the weekly portion.
 The new cycle begins in the fall after Shemini Atzeret and Simchat Torah.
-You can find the cycle listings in a Complete Jewish Bible, online at FFOZ and we also post them each week in the Weekly Announcements and also on our Facebook page.
+You can find the cycle listings in a Complete Jewish Bible, online at FFOZ and we also post them each week in the Weekly Announcements via email and this website under the Blog page and also on our Facebook page.
 You can read the entire portion ahead of time and be prepared for the teaching during the service and the discussion on it, if you stay for the Bible Study hour after Oneg.